lifelib-dev/lifelib/makedocs/source/libraries/appliedlife/index.rst

 The :mod:`~appliedlife.IntegratedLife` model offers several key features:

-* **Multiple Products:** supports multiple products by inheriting the base logic common to all products.
+* **Multiple Products:** Support multiple products by inheriting the base logic common to all products.
   Currently, the model supports VA GMAB and GMDB products, with plans to add more in future releases.

 * **Flexible Input:** Perform projections with various combinations of input data by simply setting parameters.